 - Feeling sad and withdrawn

 You need to care for yourself and heal emotionally as well as physically.
 If you feel overwhelmed by these feelings, or they last more than 3 weeks, contact your provider.
-If these symptoms are ongoing, they may be signs of post-traumatic stress syndrome, or PTSD.
+If these symptoms are ongoing, they may be signs of post-traumatic stress disorder, or PTSD.
 There are treatments that can help you feel better.